Mike Martin (American guitarist)

 Mike Martin (born May 6, 1974) is an American guitarist, composer and producer, also known by his nickname, "2 of 5".
-He has worked with such bands and artists as Stuck Mojo, The Duke, Fozzy & is currently working on/with: The Mike Martin Band, Agent Cooper and The Nominees.
+He has worked with such bands and artists as Stuck Mojo, The Duke, Fozzy, The Mike Martin Band, Agent Cooper and The Duke.
+As of 2026, Martin is listed as a member of Atlanta-based rock band The Dreaded Marco.